TERMINOLOGY

 a) "One-driver-mode" requires the pre-designation of the role of driver to one of a pair of training-partners (and the role of receiver to the other).

-b) "Two-drivers-mode" requires this designation of the roles to be impermanent, with the two roles perpetually, spontaneously alternating (and occasionally clashing), and therefore each of the two training-partners will, on different (probably many, many) occasions during the course of the "bout", be the driver.
+b) "Two-drivers-mode" requires this designation of the roles to be impermanent, with the two roles perpetually, spontaneously alternating (and occasionally clashing), and therefore each of the two partners will, on different (perhaps many) occasions during the course of the "bout", be the driver.

 N.B.
-Because Two-drivers-mode's functionality is dependent on each training-partner having the confidence that his body has acquired the system's complete range of touch-triggered reactions, it is intended solely for experienced practitioners.
+Two-drivers-mode is intended solely for experienced practitioners becaise it functions properly only if each training-partner has the confidence that his body has acquired the system's complete range of touch-triggered reactions.

 These are three separate sequences, each of which: